 - Deletion, examination, copying, or modification of files and/or data belonging to other users without their prior consent.

 - Forgery (or attempted forgery) of electronic mail messages.

 - Deliberate interference with the ability of other users to send/receive electronic mail.

-- Network-based applications will not be installed or utilized on Shawnee State systems without prior authorization by UIS
+- Network-based applications will not be installed or utilized on Shawnee State systems without prior authorization by ITS

 - Decryption of system or user passwords and files.